 For ascorbate quantitation, 25 mL of culture (6 to 7 x 10^7 total cells) was pelleted and washed once in HPLC grade H2O.
-Pellets were resuspended in an extracted in 2 mM ETA containing 5 mM dithiothreitol and 1% orthophosphoric acid.
-Cells were broken using a bead beater (2 x 30s cycles) and samples were centrifuged for 30 min at 19,000 x g and total cellular ascorbate levels (ascorbate + dehydroascorbate) were determined using a commercial kit (Ascorbate Assay Kit, Cayman Chemical. #700420).
+Pellets were extracted in 2 mM EDTA containing 5 mM dithiothreitol and 1% orthophosphoric acid.
+Cells were broken using a bead beater (2 x 30s cycles) and samples were centrifuged for 30 min at 19,000 x g.
+Total cellular ascorbate levels (ascorbate + dehydroascorbate) were determined using a commercial kit (Ascorbate Assay Kit, Cayman Chemical. #700420).